 And yay me, I remembered to wear gloves this time.

-I'm actually using the rest of the quart I bought for
+I'm actually using the rest of the quart I bought for that previous project.

 After you apply it with a brush or roller, you immediately wipe off with a soft cloth.